 What will be the cost of a university education in the future?

 There are a multitude of factors to examine when analyzing the costs of gaining a post-secondary education.
-In an analysis that combined data from Statistics Canada and university websites—and accounted for inflation— CST Consultants, one of Canada’s leading Registered Education Savings Plan (RESP) providers, estimated that by the year 2036, the education cost of a four-year university degree for students living away from home might be as much as $146,000.
+In an analysis that combined data from Statistics Canada and university websites—and accounted for inflation— CST Consultants is one of Canada’s leading Registered Education Savings Plan (RESP) providers.
+CST Consultants estimated that by the year 2036, the education cost of a four-year university degree for students living away from home might be as much as $146,000.
 CST Consultants’ estimate not only includes tuition, but also compulsory fees, books, room and board, transportation and entertainment.